Qualcomm finance chief to depart for rival Intel

 Intel did not immediately respond to request for comment.

+Intel has been without a permanent finance chief since January, when Bob Swan, who had joined as CFO in 2016, was promoted to become Intel’s chief executive.
+At that time, Intel said it would search for a full-time finance chief.

+Davis and Swan have worked together before.
+Before joining Qualcomm, Davis was the chief financial officer of semiconductor equipment firm Applied Materials Inc at the same time that Intel’s Swan served on the board of directors.

-Reporting by Stephen Nellis
+Reporting by Stephen Nellis in San Francisco; Editing by Peter Cooney